Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia and its opponents have combined for 56 points -- this matchup's over/under -- only twice this year.
+- Georgia has combined with its opponents to score more than 56 points only two times this season.

-- The two teams combine to score 76.6 points per game, 20.6 more than the total in this contest.
+- Tennessee and its opponents have combined to score more than 56 points in seven of nine games this season.

-- This contest's total is 21.2 points greater than the 34.8 these two squads combine to surrender per game this season.
+- The 34.8 combined points per game that these two squads have allowed this season are 21.2 fewer than the 56 total in this contest.

-- The Bulldogs and their opponents score an average of 49.6 points per game, 6.4 fewer than Saturday's total.
+- Bulldogs games have an average total of 49.6 points this season, 6.4 fewer than Saturday's over/under.

-- The 56-point total for this game is 6.6 points below the 62.6 points per game average total in Volunteers games this season.
+- The 62.6 PPG average total in Volunteers games this season is 6.6 points more than this game's over/under.

 Georgia Stats and Trends

-- Georgia is 5-3 against the spread and 8-0 overall in games when it puts up more than 28.2 points.
+- When Georgia records more than 28.2 points, it is 5-3 against the spread and 8-0 overall.

-- When Georgia churns out more than 418.0 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Georgia piles up over 418.0 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Bulldogs have 11 giveaways this season, while the Volunteers have 11 takeaways .
+- This year, the Bulldogs have turned the ball over 11 times, while the Volunteers have forced 11.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.